NikolayJuly/drain-work-pool/Sources/WorkPoolDraning/WorkPoolDraning.docc/WorkPoolDraning.md

 - Internet bandwidth is limited, no reason to trigger unlimited amount of connections
 - Storage bandwidth is limited, no reason to start thousands of read/write operations at the same time
-- Needs to limit CPU usage, becase you need to use mac, while it executes long running tasks in background
+- Needs to limit CPU usage, because you need to use mac, while it executes long running tasks in background
 - Define QoS not always enough, as you might want to have more control over number of simultaneous executions and do not depend on QoS evristics

 ## Topics